 Maths

-Children will understand the relevance and importance of what they are learning in relation to real world concepts and will know that maths is a vital life skill that they will rely on in many areas of their daily life.
+We aim for children to understand the relevance and importance of what they are learning in relation to real world concepts and will know that maths is a vital life skill that they will rely on in many areas of their daily life.
 Children will have a positive view of maths due to learning in an environment where maths is promoted as being an exciting and enjoyable subject in which they can investigate and ask questions; they know that it is OK to be ‘wrong’.
-We aspire for children to achieve a bank of efficient and accurate skills that can be used to calculate effectively.
-These will have been underpinned by the C-P-A process so children understand rather than just do, which ultimately will allow children to identify when answers do not make mathematical sense.
-Children will be able to apply these calculation skills and understanding of other areas to become confident and resilient problem-solvers with the ability to reason and articulate their ideas mathematically.
-Our feedback and interventions support children to strive to be the best mathematicians they can be, ensuring a high proportion make good to excellent progress and a high proportion are on track or above.

 Maths Leader - Mrs Katie Thompson